abeltsew/Leaderboard/README.md

 # 📖 First Capstone <a name="about-project"></a>

 > This site is built as part of an exercise at Microverse.
-The site is about a Todo List
+The site is about a Leaderboard

-**The Todo List project** i
+**The Leaderboard project** i

 ## 🛠 Built With <a name="built-with"></a>